What is Therapy?

-I see families in a quiet, private room.
-When you come in we will sit down together and I will ask you some questions to find out more about your family and what you would like to come and think about.
+We see families in a quiet, private room.
+When you come in, we will sit down together, and we will ask you some questions to find out more about your family and what you would like to come and think about.
 These questions will include finding out more about your wider family, what happens at home and how your family functions day to day.
 There will be questions about any problems and how you are managing them at the moment.
 This will include getting details about home, school, nursery or any other settings where your child goes.
-This will be a time to talk about the reasons you have come to see me and any hopes or wishes you have for the work we might do together.
-It is the time for me to listen to what you have to say.
+This will be a time to talk about the reasons you have come to see us and any hopes or wishes you have for the work we might do together.
+It is the time for us to listen to what you have to say.

 We will think together about what might help and develop a plan for any future work.
-Sometimes our plan will be to meet one or two more times so that I can get to know you all and develop an understanding of what is happening and how we might help.
-We might then plan to meet for a number of sessions so that I can offered some structured therapy or as a space for us to talk and think about the difficulties.
+Sometimes our plan will be to meet one or two more times so that we can get to know you all and develop an understanding of what is happening and how we might help.
+We might then plan to meet for a number of sessions so that we can offer some structured therapy or a space for us to talk and think about the difficulties.
 Our plan will depend on the ages of everyone in the family, the problem you have come with and what you are looking for.

-When doing sessions where children are involved my sessions are always tailored to the age(s) of the children and are very active.
-Just as an example sessions might include therapeutic approaches like these:
+Children’s sessions are always tailored to the age(s) of the children and are very active.
+For example, sessions might include therapeutic approaches like these:

 - Developing an awareness of different feelings through a ‘treasure hunt’ to find hidden feeling words in the room

 - Playing a game with a second meaning to develop an understanding of a specific point (for example a matching game to develop an understanding of the link between feelings and behaviour)

 - Talking through something difficult which happened that week – and ‘mapping’ out the problem on a large sheet of flip-chart paper

 - Drawing to represent a strong emotion (e.g. drawing ‘the angry monster’)

 - Role play